Top 5 ways to Convert Number to/from String in typescript?

 • 10 - Decimal number ie default

-The possible output is
+The possible outputs are:

-console.log(parseInt("32", 10)); // outputs 32 as output
+console.log(parseInt("32", 10)); // outputs 32

-console.log(parseInt("45")); // outputs 45 as output
+console.log(parseInt("45")); // outputs 45

-console.log(parseInt("45abc")); // outputs 45 as output
+console.log(parseInt("45abc")); // outputs 45

-console.log(parseInt("null")); // outputs NaN as output
+console.log(parseInt("null")); // outputs NaN

-console.log(parseInt("45")); // outputs 45 as output
+console.log(parseInt("45")); // outputs 45

-Using parseFloat() method
+• Using parseFloat() Method

 parseFloat is an inbuilt method that accepts a number in string format and converts it to a number in floating number format.

-The possible output is
+The possible outputs are:

 parseFloat(string, radix);